-- clarify existing regulations.
+- clarifies existing regulations.

 Used Oil Management

 DEC is authorized to implement and manage the federal used oil program under the Resource Conservation and Recovery Act (RCRA).
 Some of DEC's used oil management regulations are included in 6 NYCRR Subpart 374-2.
-Since "used oil" is a form of petroleum also regulated under the PBS regulations in 6 NYCRR Part 613, it is necessary to revise Subpart 374-2 to make changes to cross references to Part 613, update it with federal changes, and provide clarification with regard to the delivery prohibition requirements.
-In addition, 6 NYCRR 370.1(e)(2)(vi) is being modified to adopt newer versions of the federal regulations just for the purposes of the regulations for Used Oil Management.
+Since "used oil" is a form of petroleum also regulated under the PBS regulations in 6 NYCRR Part 613, it was necessary to revise Subpart 374-2 to make changes to cross references to Part 613, update it with federal changes, and provide clarification with regard to the delivery prohibition requirements.
+In addition, 6 NYCRR 370.1(e)(2)(vi) was modified to adopt newer versions of the federal regulations just for the purposes of the regulations for Used Oil Management.
 This is to be consistent with the federal Used Oil regulation (40 CFR Part 279).

 - aboveground used oil tank system